industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

 8. Deploy the configuration

-The incoming data will now be stored in the integrated IIH Essentials.
+The incoming data from Energy1 and Energy2 will now be stored in the integrated IIH Essentials.
 Under "Store Data" you can see the created Asset model and the datapoints.

   ![IIH_StoreData](graphics/IIH8.png)